Close-up of three young medicine students in white coats look down at something out of frame

 Medical College Admission Test (MCAT)

-The Medical College Admission Test (MCAT) is a mandatory standardized test designed to measure your understanding of basic concepts and problem-solving abilities in the natural, behavioral, and social sciences.
+The Medical College Admission Test (MCAT) is a required standardized test that evaluates your understanding of essential concepts and problem-solving skills in natural, behavioral, and social sciences.

-The MCAT 2015 is an updated version of the test, assessing knowledge and problem-solving skills in the following areas:
+The MCAT 2015 is the latest version of the test.
+It assesses knowledge and problem-solving abilities in the following areas:

 Sections of the MCAT